toplocs/locations/README.md

 # Locations App

-Use Case: Find people around you
+Use Case: Find people around your Location

-- Location check in, automatically sets "current location" in your profiles, e.g city or region
+- Location check in, automatically sets your "current location" in your profiles.
+Uses nearest Location
-- Shows people around you in the same location
+- Shows people / friends around you
+- Create new Locations
 - Shows your location history

 ## Develop